Subjects, Topics & Types:

 - Three Faces, Four Arms: HAR #68311, 88553

 - Vajrapani Home Page

 Vajrapani, Mahachakra (Tibetan: chag na dor je, kor lo chen po.
 English: The Great Wheel Vajra Holder).
 Mahachakra is a Tantric form of the bodhisattva Vajrapani appearing as a meditational deity - regarded as completely enlightened.
-Just as there are many forms of Vajrapani, so also are there many varieties of Mahachakra both with consort and without, with retinue figures or solitary.
+Just as there are many forms of Vajrapani, so also there are many varieties of Mahachakra both with consort and without, with retinue figures or in a solitary configuration.

 Lineage: Vajradhara, Vajrapani, Dakini Simhamukha, mahasiddha Shavaripa, Maha Pandita Javaripa, Pandita Devapurnamati, the translator Gar Chokyi Zangpo, kalyanamitra Rinchen Ngodrup, Mar Chokyi Gyaltsen, Mar Sherab Dorje, Mar Tubpa Sherab, Mar Tsondru Dorje, Mar Chogyal Sherab, Mar Shakya Drubpa, etc. (Lineage: rgyud sde kun btus, vol.30, folio 75-6).